mendersoftware/mender-docs/03.Client-installation/07.Configuration/50.Configuration-options/docs.md

 #### UpdateControlMapExpirationTimeSeconds

 !!
-This option is not supported starting from the Mender client version 4.0.
+This option is not supported starting from the Mender Client version 4.0.
 For server-side support duration, please refer to our [blog post](https://mender.io/blog/mender-3-6-auto-generation-of-delta-updates#:~:text=Deprecation%3A%20Synchronized%20updates).

 The expire time in seconds for an update control map.
 The value provides the time window for an application using the update control _dbus API_ to refresh